Our Services

 Tumors of the sweat glands are uncommon, but they can occur.
 They may present as:

 Most sweat gland tumors are benign (non-cancerous), but some can be malignant.
-If you have a lump that does not go away, continues growing, or changes in appearance, you can use Ubie's free AI-powered Sweat Gland Tumor symptom checker to help assess your symptoms and understand when medical evaluation may be needed.
+If you have a lump that does not go away, continues growing, or changes in appearance, Ubie's free symptom checker can help you assess your symptoms in just a few minutes and provide guidance on whether medical evaluation may be needed.

 The armpit connects to the chest wall and shoulder.
 Strain from: